 English Language Learners

 The Office of English Language Acquisition and Academic Achievement (OELAAA) manages federal and state funds for English Language Learners (ELLs).
 It provides technical assistance and professional development opportunities to increase the capacity of Local Education Associations (LEAs) to serve ELLs.
-It also coordinates ESE ELL initiatives and ELL policy development.
+It also coordinates DESE ELL initiatives and ELL policy development.